jasondoze/UnderdogDevs/dataStructures/linkedList/linkedList.md

 [Linked List Article](https://en.wikipedia.org/wiki/Linked_list)

-One of the best ways to ensure you actually understand a data structure is to implement it.
-Can you implement a linked list?

 It is not uncommon to be asked to use a linked list in a technical interview.
 Here are some of the most common problems:
     - [Reverse a singly linked list](https://leetcode.com/problems/reverse-linked-list/)
     - [Remove the nth node from the end of a linked list](https://leetcode.com/problems/remove-nth-node-from-end-of-list/)